 Hazen and Sawyer will provide level of service (LOS) goals for each pump station.
 Example LOS goals may include a requirement that all pump stations pump peak flow at firm capacity during a power outage and/or that all pump stations meet “Ten States Standards” for new pump stations.
 LOS goals will be refined as the model is updated with data from the field inspections, and Consultant will subsequently update improvement recommendations as required.

 It is anticipated that a mechanical process engineer, an electrical engineer, and a structural engineer will typically visit each pump station as required and visually evaluate the physical condition of the station’s systems.
-Hazen and Sawyer, at its discretion, may choose to accompany Consultant and be present on any or all pump station assessments It is assumed that at least one JCESD operator will be on site during the inspections and will provide access to all facilities as needed.
+Hazen and Sawyer, at its discretion, may choose to accompany Consultant and be present on any or all pump station assessments.
+It is assumed that at least one JCESD operator will be on site during the inspections and will provide access to all facilities as needed.
 Consultant will coordinate with both JCESD and Hazen and Sawyer to schedule inspections, arrange for any required assistance, equipment, etc. Except for the pump drawdown testing, the inspections will be based on visual inspection and dimensional measurements only.

 Data Collection and Management